 "If your claim has been denied on the basis that the service is not medically necessary, or you have been diagnosed with a terminal condition and the service has been denied on the basis that it is experimental or investigational, you may have a right to request an independent review by an outside medical practitioner.
 Submit your request in writing to (insert address of third-party payer).

-If your claim has been denied on the basis that it is not a covered service you have the right to file a complaint with the "Ohio Department of Insurance.
-Consumer Services Division.
-50 West Town Street.
-Third Floor - Suite 300.
-Columbus.
-Ohio 43215.
-(614V644-2673. toll free in Ohio 1-800-686-1526."
+If your claim has been denied on the basis that it is not a covered service you have the right to file a complaint with the "Ohio Department of Insurance, Consumer Services Division, 50 West Town Street, Third Floor - Suite 300, Columbus, Ohio 43215, (614)-644-2673, toll free in Ohio 1-800-686-1526."
 Complaints may also be filed via the internet at http://insurance.ohio.gov."

 The superintendent may impose sanctions according to section 3901.3812 of the Revised Code for violations of paragraph (D)(1) or (D)(4) of this rule.
 All other violations of this rule are unfair and deceptive practices within the meaning of section 3901.21 of the Revised Code and are subject to the penalties set forth in section 3901.22 of the Revised Code.
 Any agreement consented to pursuant to division (G) of section 3901.22 of the Revised Code may include the recovery of the costs of the investigation in addition to the penalty so agreed.

-If any section, term or provision of this rule be adjudged invalid for any reason, such judgment shall not affect, impair, or invalidate any other section, term, or provision of this rule, but the remaining sections, terms, and provisions shall be and continue in full force and effect.
+If any paragraph, term, or provision of this rule is adjudged invalid for any reason, the judgment shall not affect, impair, or invalidate any other paragraph, term, or provision of this rule, but the remaining paragraphs, terms, and provisions shall be and continue in full force and effect.